Table of Contents

 How to add asset classes & asset sub-classes

-- Go to Companies > Site > Asset Classes.
+- Go to Organisation and select Asset Classes.

 - Type in the Asset Class and Asset Sub-Class fields.

-- To add a default image for the Asset Sub-Class, click Upload button and search for your image file on your computer to add this as an image for this Asset Sub-Class.
+- To add a default image for the Asset Sub-Class, click the camera icon at the top and search for your image file on your computer to add this as an image for this Asset Sub-Class.
 Adding an image at the Asset Sub-Class level means that you won't have to add it at the Asset level as it will inherit the image of the Asset Sub-Class.